-He asked the question then calmed the sea.
 Notice the peculiar order.
 Jesus didn't calm the sea first then ask the question.
 He asked the question then calmed the sea.
 The most baffling juxtaposition of their postures may be that He didn't bother to get up to ask the question.
 He asked it, then He got up and rebuked the winds and the sea.

-His question to the disciples is our fourth recalibrating inquiry.
+His question to the disciples is our fourth recalibrating question.
 Record it here in the short form we established on Day One.

-Part of changing our view of the landscape on the faith-quest is dealing with fears that threaten to paralyze us or roll us up on the roadside in the fetal position.
+Part of changing our view of the landscape on the faith-quest is dealing with fears that threaten to paralyze us.
 Our fears may differ, but it's likely no one is afraid of nothing.
 We can even be afraid of being afraid.
 How scared we anticipate being can keep us from ever doing.
 However, in some strange ways fear's relentlessness can backfire.
-The realization that fear, if accommodated, would know no bounds can either push us down or push us into pushing back like a small kid punching a big bully in the gut.
+The realization that fear, if accommodated, would know no bounds can either push us down or push us into pushing back.
 I know this subject intimately because nothing in my life has harassed me like fear.
 Had I let fear have what it wanted, I'd be curled up in a far corner behind a barricaded door.
 So, in many ways, by the power and call of God, I pushed back.
 I've come close to making a life out of doing what I'm scared of.

 God's words to Cain in Genesis 4:7b have a familiar ring: "Sin is crouching at the door.
 Its desire is for you, but you must rule over it."
 Fear crouched at my door.
-Sin did, too, of course, but perhaps our first step to freedom is becoming cognizant of copious sins that stem from our fears.
-Fear's desire was for me.
-The word welcome on my doormat began to take on a question mark.
-What would I welcome in?
-What would I refuse?
+Sin did, too, of course, but perhaps our first step to freedom is becoming aware of various sins that stem from our fears.
 Fear crouches, ready to pounce.
 Will we let it eat us alive?